dan5craft/Recipe-Calculator/README.md

 # Instructions
 ## To open the program
 Either use the Recipe calculator.py file with python installed, or go into the dist folder and use the Recipe calculator.exe.
-Keep in mind that the json files have to be in the same folder as the program you are using.
+Keep in mind that the json files have to be in the recipe files folder.

 ## To use the program
 First it will ask you what the name of the json file is, if you don't have one, then type the name you wanna give a new json file, and create it.